ryanq47/Proxmox-Knockoff-Vapps/README.md

 2.  **Remove any NIC's from the host**:

     -   Remove any NIC's from the host.
-At VAPP creation time, a NIC is added to each VM instance, and having mulitple NIC's could result in unintended bridging.
+At VAPP creation time, a NIC is created, and added to each VM instance, and having mulitple NIC's could result in unintended bridging.
       - The main exception to this would be the WAN nic on a firewall machine.
 See `Recommended Template Configuration`

 3.  **Add Final VMs to the Template Pool**: